 You start out in 1954 by saying, “Nigger, nigger, nigger.”
 By 1968 you can’t say “nigger”—that hurts you, backfires.
 So you say stuff like, uh, forced busing, states’ rights, and all that stuff, and you’re getting so abstract.
 Now, you’re talking about cutting taxes, and all these things you’re talking about are totally economic things and a byproduct of them is, blacks get hurt worse than whites.… “We want to cut this,” is much more abstract than even the busing thing, uh, and a hell of a lot more abstract than “Nigger, nigger.”
 (9)

 The Republican party also embraced an assault on public schools—relabeled in their vocabulary as “government schools”—at the behest of religious conservatives opposed to school integration and the teaching of evolution.
 The Southern Strategy was successful.
 The Democrat’s Solid South transformed to become a bastion of Republican office holders instead.
-Republicans won all but one presidential elections from 1968 to 1992 and won eight of the thirteen presidential elections from 1968 to 2016 and wrested both congressional chambers from Democrats control.
-Similarly, Republicans dominated state gubernatorial and legislative elections in 2010, which allowed them to gerrymander district boundary lines to their advantage.
-(10) Even when outsider Donald Trump captured the Republican presidential nomination in 2016 against the wishes of party leadership, the Republicans were able to win the White House again with help from the Electoral College because their candidate lost the popular vote that year.
-In 2020, President Trump lost his bid for reelection, but the Republican Party maintained control over the majority of state legislatures and picked up seats in the House of Representatives.
+Republicans won all but one presidential election from 1968 to 1992, won eight of the thirteen presidential elections from 1968 to 2016, and wrested both congressional chambers from Democrats control.
+Similarly, Republicans dominated state gubernatorial and legislative elections in 2010, which allowed them to gerrymander district boundary lines to their advantage following the 2010 census.
+(10) Even when outsider Donald Trump captured the Republican presidential nomination in 2016 against the wishes of party leadership, the Republicans were able to win the White House again with help from the Electoral College even when their candidate lost the popular vote that year.
+In 2020, President Trump lost his bid for reelection, but the Republican Party maintained control over the majority of state legislatures and regained control of the House of Representatives.

 - E. J. Dionne, Jr., Why Americans Hate Politics.
 New York: Simon & Schuster, 1991.
 Page 373.